eyoung5366/bimm143-github/README.md

 # bimm143-github
-My classwork from from BIMM143 at UCSD.
+My classwork from from BIMM143 at University of Cal SD.